bokner/solverl/README.md

 - `:solution` - the new solution detected;
 - `:summary`  - the wrapper sent the summary metadata (usually because the solver had finished);
-- `:minizinc_error` - the wrapper detected Minizinc runtime error.
+- `:minizinc_error` - the wrapper detected MiniZinc runtime error.

 #### Event-specific data
   - **For `:solution` event:**